roylee0704/hello-k8/services/README.md

 - LoadBalancer.
 An abstraction of `NodePort` that hides node-port ranges `:30000` to`:32767` with `port:80`.
 Lives outside of node/ec2 cluster.
 - NodePort.
 The simplest/cheapest way to establish north-south communication.

+tips: Due to volatility of IP address in Pods (they died), port is being used as the sole bridge for communication.

-## Experiment
+## Getting Started

 A deployment with 2 replicas of nginx.
-Then, expose pods to `Service: ClusterIP` to demonstrate east-west communications.
-Each nginx container has port:80.

-Due to volatility of IP address in Pods (they died), port is being used as the sole bridge for communication.

-## Getting Started

 After gotten your kubernetes cluster hook up, run following commands,